powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ### Transformers

-#### Three windings transformers legs rated voltage
+#### Three-winding transformers legs rated voltage
-This modification is used to modify the rated voltage of each leg of a three windings transformer.
+This modification is used to modify the rated voltage of each leg of a three-winding transformer.

-On each leg the new rated voltage is computed from the given common rated voltage multiplied by the ratio (leg old rated voltage / rated voltage of the three windings transformer (the `ratedU0` also used as nominal voltage) at the fictitious bus (in kV)).
+On each leg the new rated voltage is computed from the given common rated voltage multiplied by the ratio (leg old rated voltage / rated voltage of the three-winding transformer (the `ratedU0` also used as nominal voltage) at the fictitious bus (in kV)).

 Class: `ThreeWindingsTransformerModification`

-#### Replace 1 three windings transformer by 3 two windings transformers
+#### Replace 1 three-winding transformer by 3 two-winding transformers
 This modification is used to replace all or a given list of `ThreeWindingsTransformer` by triplets of `TwoWindingsTransformer`.

 For each `ThreeWindingsTransformer` to be replaced:
 - A new voltage level is created for the star node with nominal voltage of ratedU0.
 - Three `TwoWindingsTransformers` are created, one for each leg of the `ThreeWindingsTransformer` to transform.
 - The following attributes are copied from each leg to the new associated `TwoWindingsTransformer`:
-  - Electrical characteristics, ratio tap changers, and phase tap changers.
+  - Electrical characteristics, ratio tap changers, and phase-tap changers.
 No adjustments are required.
-  - Operational Loading Limits are copied to the non-star end of the two windings transformers.
+  - Operational Loading Limits are copied to the non-star end of the two-winding transformers.
-  - Active and reactive powers at the terminal are copied to the non-star terminal of the two windings transformer.
+  - Active and reactive powers at the terminal are copied to the non-star terminal of the two-winding transformer.
 - Aliases:
-  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase tap changer) are copied to the right `TwoWindingsTransformer` after adjusting the alias type.
+  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase-tap changer) are copied to the right `TwoWindingsTransformer` after adjusting the alias type.
   - Aliases that are not mapped are recorded in the functional log.
 - Properties:
   - Star bus voltage and angle are set to the bus created for the star node.